TheCoolerServer/tcs-framework/README.md

 ## Installation
 1. Download the repository.
-2. Copy all the files except "compositions" into your mission folder.
+2. Copy all the files except "compositions" into your mission folder.k
 3. Copy the folders inside the "compositions" folder into your profile's compositions folder.
 3. Place one of the side compositions into the map.